ThePython10110/ExchangeClone/README.md

 </details>

-### Features that I plan on adding eventually:
+### Features that I might add eventually:
 * ~~As soon as Minetest 5.8 comes out, better textures for armor...~~ Don't want to limit it to 5.8
-* Rings (I'll probably add a new PESA-like item for holding rings)
 * Archangel's Smite (MCL only, arrows will not track targets)
 * Ring of Ignition
 * Zero Ring
-    * Swiftwolf's Rending Gale (but without the force field; basically Why's Flying Sausage with a different texture and maybe lightning in MCL)
+* Swiftwolf's Rending Gale (maybe not, if so, without the force field; basically Why's Flying Sausage with a different texture and maybe lightning in MCL)
 * Harvest Band (maybe not)
 * Ring of Arcana (possibly without the Harvest Band)
 * Gem Armor
+* Destruction Catalyst
+* Hyperkinetic Lens?
+* Divining Rods
+* Alchemical Books
 * Catalytic Lens
 * Mercurial Eye
 * Probably other things
+* Evertide Amulet (but without being able to stand on water)
+* Volcanite Amulet (but without being able to stand on lava)
+* Pedestals?
+* Black Hole Band?
+If so, Void Ring.
+* Nova Catalyst/Cataclysm?
+* Knowledge Sharing Book
+* Energy Condensers
+* EMC Link